wavefrontHQ/docs/pages/doc/start_trial.md

 ## Operations for Applications and VMware Cloud Services

-Starting June, 1st 2023, VMware Aria Operations for Applications is a service in the VMware Cloud services platform.
+Starting June 1, 2023, VMware Aria Operations for Applications is a service in the VMware Cloud services platform.
 VMware Cloud services provides single sign-on (SSO) and identity access management (IAM) to your entire VMware Cloud services portfolio across hybrid and native public clouds, including Operations for Applications.
+See [Getting Started with Operations for Applications on VMware Cloud Services](csp_getting_started.html) for details.

 ## Start Your Free Trial